ConvivialityLabs/devops-nido/README.md

-# Nido Housing Management Software
+# Nido Property Management System

-Nido is a free & open source web application that makes it easier for multifamily housing communities, such as condominimums, neighborhood homeowners associations, housing cooperatives, ecovillages, etc. to manage their affairs online.
+Nido is a free & open source web application that makes it easier for multifamily housing communities, such as condominiums, neighborhood homeowners associations, housing cooperatives, ecovillages, etc. to manage their affairs online.